lapets/bitlist/README.rst

 Purpose
 -------
-This library allows programmers to work with a little-endian representation of bit strings within Python.
-Its purpose is primarily pedagogical, although it can be useful under other circumstances.
+This library allows programmers to work with a native representation of bit vectors within Python.

 Package Installation and Usage
 ------------------------------